Coccinella californica

 Coccinella californica is a ladybird beetle found in California commonly known as the California lady beetle.
 It has a red elytra that is usually spotless and a mostly black thorax.
 Its range is the coastal counties north of the Transverse Ranges.

+Description

+Adults reach a length of about 5.10-6.80 mm.
+Adults have a black head with two pale spots.
+The anterior margin of the pronotum is black and there is a pale ventral spot and a dorsal spot.
+The elytron has small scutellar spot and the sutural margin is dark brown.